pfirsich/joml/README.md

 ## Newlines
 * Should CRLF be supported?
 Probably for practicality reasons, but it's annoying to implement *Yes, Windows exists and Windows users are less likely to know what different line endings are.*

+## Dictionaries
+I think that dictionaries should absolutely be ordered.
+In that case duplicate keys can be easily resolved by having a later occurence override the earlier one.
+It remains to be decided whether all elements should be saved, only the latest (in the document) value of a duplicate key should be saved or whether an error should be generated if a key is used multiple times.

 ## Strings
 * More escape characters?
 You can do most of them with \x if you have to.
 But maybe the common/convenient ones (the ones TOML supports: https://toml.io/en/v1.0.0#string - \b, \t, \n, \f, \r, \", \\.
 Most of these I have never ever used in over a decade of programming.
 My subset would be: \t, \n, \r, \", \\)? *Yes, I need more, because people will use them and then they will be confused when that didn't work.*
 * Should escaping backlash only be necessary if the following character is not part of a valid escape sequence (so `"oof\oof"` is valid)?
 I think this is kinda cool, but can lead to sneaky errors, like when typing a windows path: `E:\Users\Joel\directory\notherdir\file` (\n is going to be a newline). *Using \ for an invalid escape sequence should always error.
 Different languages handle this different, so that the end result could surprise people, which is not good in this case.*